Cefn Sidan

-Cefn Sidan, translated from Welsh, means "silky ridge".
-This long sandy beach and its dunes form the outer edge of the Pembrey Burrows between Burry Port and Kidwelly, facing southwestwards over Carmarthen Bay in South Wales.
+Cefn Sidan (silky ridge); also known as Pembrey beach) is a long sandy beach with dunes, which form the outer edge of the Pembrey Burrows between Burry Port and Kidwelly, facing southwestwards over Carmarthen Bay in South Wales.
 Cefn Sidan beach is backed by dunes, salt marshes, Pembrey Forest and the Pembrey Country Park.

 Geography

-Pembrey beach stretches for nearly eight miles from the coastal town of Burry Port to Tywyn Point at the mouth of the Gwendraeth estuary near Kidwelly.
+Cefn Sidan stretches for nearly eight miles from the coastal town of Burry Port to Tywyn Point at the mouth of the Gwendraeth estuary near Kidwelly.
 The sand has small grains and the beach is backed by dunes of windblown sand.
 There are sand bars projecting as shoals into Carmarthen Bay at either end of the beach.
 The beach has a life guard patrolling during the summer months and can be accessed by ten approach routes where notices provide information for visitors.
 Pembrey Forest, the Saltings nature reserve and Pembrey Country Park are inland from the beach, and RAF Pembrey is also sited here.